 What are venture capitalists looking for from founders and CFOs?

-Venture capitalists look to invest in companies that are rapidly increasing their customer base.
+VC firms look to invest in companies that are rapidly increasing their customer base.
 Thiel uses the term escape velocity to describe the rapid customer adoption that venture capitalists seek.
 By growing a user base month over month at an ever-increasing speed, Thiel and Hoffman suggest that groundbreaking companies can not only stay ahead of the competition but also break free of competition altogether.

 Venture capitalists believe that the founders who will reach escape velocity have a clear focus on the product or service that will eliminate the competition.
 Venture capitalists don’t want to see startup companies diversifying their products or services.
 Brett Berson, a partner from venture capital firm First Round Capital, explained: